BhavikBTKIT/Employee-Leave-Management-System/README.md

 ## Run in MySQL Workbench

-1. Open MySQL Workbench and connect to your local MySQL server.
+1. Open MySQL Workbench and connect to local MySQL server.
 2. Open and run these files in order: `01_schema.sql`, `02_sample_data.sql`, `03_automation.sql`.
 3. Open `04_crud_and_reports.sql` and run individual sections to test the project.